viljami-j/csharp-gamedev-coding-convention/README.md

 # csharp-gamedev-coding-convention
-Coding convention based on my personal experiences on what provides the most optimal clarity.
+A coding convention based on my personal experiences on what provides the most optimal clarity.

 ## General rules
 - PascalCase for: classes, constants, enums, non-private statics.